|Nutrition Facts (per serving)|

-Punch down dough and turn out onto a floured surface and divide into 2 portions.
-Cover with greased plastic and let rest 15 minutes.
+Punch down the dough and turn it out onto a floured surface and divide into two portions.
+Cover the dough with greased plastic and let it rest for 15 minutes.

-On a parchment-lined baking sheet, roll one portion of dough into a 9x13-inch rectangle or 12-inch circle.
-Spread either the potato filling or cabbage filling (see below) on the dough to within 1/2 inch of the edge.
+On a parchment-lined baking sheet, roll one portion of dough into a 9-by-13-inch rectangle or 12-inch circle.
+Spread the potato filling on the dough to within 1/2 inch of the edge.

-Roll the second portion of dough on a lightly floured surface and place on top of the filling and pinch the edges together to seal.
-Prick top all over with a fork to allow steam to escape during baking).
+Roll the second portion of dough on a lightly floured surface and place on top of the filling.
+Pinch the edges together to seal.
+Prick the top all over with a fork to (this will allow steam to escape during baking).
 Let the bread rise, covered with greased plastic, for 30 minutes.

 Heat the oven to 375 F. Bake the bread 30 minutes or until it is browned on top and bottom.
 Remove it from the oven and cool the bread on a rack.

 To make cabbage filling rather than potato, core and chop 1/2 pound cabbage.
 Sauté the cabbage in oil or butter and season to taste with salt.
-Allow to cool before placing on the dough.
+Allow the filling to cool before placing it on the dough.